 Welcome to the 2020 edition of Seasonal Musings!

 Before we get started: for those that are reading this for the first time, please understand that I am neither the owner nor creator of either the TSPCenter website or TSPcalc.com website.
 I’m just a regular member of the TSPCenter forum who got promoted to the admin staff.
-The owner of the TSPcalc website is a TSPCenter forum member - mjedlin66 - who was inspired by my work and took it a step further.
+The owner of the TSPcalc site as well as TSPCenter is forum member mjedlin66.
+He was inspired by my work here in these Seasonal Musings threads and took it a step further, resulting in the TSPcalc website, and in mid 2020 he purchased the TSPCenter site from the original creator, TSPKing.
 There are differences in the datasets that this thread discusses and what the TSPcalc website uses, but both strategies use the same methodology.
 That said, please understand that neither TSPCenter nor TSPcalc.com have any affiliation with the official TSP.gov website or TSP program itself.
 We’re all just TSP investors like yourself who have taken the time to deeply assess the program, it’s rules, and figure out ways to optimize our retirement planning.

 Ok, on to the thread itself…